adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 	  /*...*/
 	}

-This approach meant that I segmented the abstraction to known identical modules, improving maintainability without affecting other similar (but not identical) buttons.
+We abstracted the styles to a well understood set of modules, improving maintainability without affecting other similar (but not identical) buttons.

-## What about inheritance for things like `h1`s etc?
+## What about inheritance for `h1`s etc?

-If your `h1`s are (almost always) identical on every page and every module then feel free to specify styles like this:
+Ideally our semantic HTML matches the integrity of the visual design.
+Meaning that we would hope that all `h1`s are always indentical.
+In this case we can declare the following CSS:

 	h1 {
-      font-size: ...;
-	  color: ...;
+      /* etc */
 	}

-However, in my experience, this is *rarely* the case, and so I wouldn't advise this&mdash;instead keep styles encapsulated to the module like this:
+However, this is rarely the case, in commercial, large-scale websites.
+In this case we should encapsulate styles to the module in question:

-	/* <h1 class="module-heading"> */
 	.module-heading {
 	  font-size: ...;
 	  color: ...;